-We regard extra-curricular activities as being key to the all-round education of every individual pupil.
-Through such activities it is our intention that pupils will not only acquire certain skills and develop certain qualities but will also be introduced to a pastime or hobby which will give them pleasure throughout their lives.
+We regard co-curricular activities as being key to the all-round education of every individual pupil at Hurst.
+Through such activities it is our intention that pupils will not only acquire certain skills and develop a range of qualities but will also be introduced to a pastime or hobby which they can enjoy throughout their lives.

 Hurst offers a wide range of activities for all pupils during the school day.
 Our activities programme is designed to encourage pupils to try new skills, move beyond their comfort zone, and gain experience in a safe and supportive environment.

 Whether such activities are more physical in nature, service-oriented or cerebral, we believe that pupils in Years 9 and 10 should participate on a compulsory basis, whilst those who are older should have a free choice.
 However, it is hoped that every pupil will pursue at least one significant activity throughout their time at Hurst.

 Shell (Year 9) and Remove (Year 10) pupils have an activity afternoon every Tuesday/Thursday.
 There are a range of activities the pupils can choose from including both cerebral academic enrichment type activities such as Forensics, STEM projects, and Poetry, alongside more physical ones including Football, Golf and Table Tennis.
 In addition there is also Dance, Drama, Electronics, Astronomy, Film, Ninjutsu, Personal Fitness, Shooting and clubs for Creative Arts, Jewellery Making and ICT.